A Time For Crows

 “Thank you.”
-I took a deep breath and turned; get a grip, man.
+I took a deep breath and turned; get a grip, Joe, come on.
 Of course, they’d help her.
 But this woman had power.
 And why the hell had she called me Teddy?
 I’d never seen her before.

-The hallway I’d unknowingly entered had glossy floors and nerve colored walls.
+The hallway I was in had glossy floors and nerve colored walls.
 Protective rails ran across the walls about waist high.
 A few nurses eyed me.
 One stepped forward.
 She was several years younger than me, probably a recent grad, wore blue scrubs and a bun tight enough to make any high-strung librarian proud.
 “Hey, you can’t be here–”

 I just held up my hand.
 “Great Facebook story, huh?”
 And kept walking.
 Why the hell did I say that?

-I opened the double doors back to the ER lobby and–
+I opened the double doors back to the ER lobby and stopped.

 My guts squirmed.